Breastfed Baby Dies From Starvation – Mother Shares Tragic Story

 “The constant nursing and crying often found in newborns by the second day of life has been called ‘The Second Night Syndrome’ in the breastfeeding industry.
 This is also when mothers receive the most pressure to avoid supplementation in order to increase rates of exclusive breastfeeding at discharge.
 Babies who reach critically low levels of reserve fuel and fluids before their mother’s milk comes in can be found lethargic with compromised vital signs after hours of constant nursing and fussing, at which time they are often diagnosed with hypoglycemia, excessive weight loss and/or hyperbilirubinemia, all markers of starvation.”

-When Landon was 2 1/2 days old, mother and child were discharged from the hospital.
+When Landon was two and a half days old, mother and child were discharged from the hospital.
 There was no recommendation to supplement with formula even though he had lost 9.7 percent of his birth weight.
 Less than 12 hours later, the baby boy fell asleep after cluster feeding, then was unresponsive, blue, and had no pulse.
 The parents called 911 and emergency personnel revealed he had no heart rate and was given CPR on the way to the hospital.
 Doctors discovered Landon had what is called pulseless electrical activity.
 It means that he had a heart rate, but no blood pressure.
 The child was also hypothermic and no cardiac activity was found after 30 minutes of CPR.

 Meet co-founder @DrCdCH ! pic.twitter.com/XWZnrsfytd